Definition of 'amused'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 She doesn't look amused by my look.
 The Sun (2016)It was finally turned off with amused smiles from the staff.
 Times, Sunday Times (2014)He seemed amused and mildly offended by my question.
 Christianity Today (2000)Your boredom threshold is low so you find yourself looking for something to keep you amused.
 The Sun (2016)Two young men in suits looked vaguely amused.
 Times, Sunday Times (2009)Her parents were reportedly rather less amused.
 Times, Sunday Times (2010)There was always something to keep us amused if we wanted a change from the sun loungers.
 The Sun (2014)The players neither looked nor sounded amused.
 Times, Sunday Times (2016)He just gives me a faintly amused look and shakes his head.
 Times, Sunday Times (2013)At least it keeps me amused.
 Times, Sunday Times (2014)Her father at first smiled, a pleased amused smile.
 The Daisy Chain (1837)The men on the corner smile and shake their heads, and seem amused by the question.
 Times, Sunday Times (2015)Sadly, their companion was less amused.
 The Sun (2016)In total contrast Colin seemed highly amused by my views.
 FRANKIE: The Autobiography of Frankie Dettori (2004)Very pleasant staff, cracking grub and top entertainment to keep us all amused.
 The Sun (2009)This left me with a 14-year-old son to keep amused on holiday.
 Times, Sunday Times (2013)It doesn't need much walking and can keep itself amused running around a design studio.
 Times, Sunday Times (2013)Holidaymakers are no longer satisfied with home comforts when they book a trip away and are looking for outdoor activities to keep them amused.
 Times, Sunday Times (2015)One grinned broadly as a mobile phone rang in the hushed court, clearly amused as he looked around for the culprit.
-The Sun (2009)He was less amused when he heard that certain policemen in Peshawar had seized on the chaos as yet another opportunity for extortion.
-KANDAHAR COCKNEY: A Tale of Two Worlds (2004)I told him so and he didn't seem very amused.
+The Sun (2009)I told him so and he didn't seem very amused.
 The Sun (2009)An amused smile plays across his lips; he works a room with supreme self-confidence.
 Times, Sunday Times (2014)Scotland Yard is less amused.
 Times, Sunday Times (2008)The film's PRs looked oddly amused as they handed out the napkins.
 Times, Sunday Times (2012)Suddenly feeling a presence behind her, she turned to find Wulfgar watching her with an amused smile.
 THE WOLF AND THE DOVE

 Trends of 'amused'